amosavian/FileProvider/README.md

 - [x] **LocalFileProvider** a wrapper around `FileManager` with some additions like searching and reading a portion of file.
 - [x] **WebDAVFileProvider** WebDAV protocol is defacto file transmission standard, replaced FTP.
 - [x] **DropboxFileProvider** A wrapper around Dropbox Web API.
-For now it has limitation in uploading files up to 150MB.
+* For now it has limitation in uploading files up to 150MB.
-- [x] **OneDriveFileProvider** A wrapper around OneDrive Web API, works with `onedrive.com` and compatible servers.
-For now it has limitation in uploading files up to 100MB.
+- [x] **OneDriveFileProvider** A wrapper around OneDrive Web API, works with `onedrive.com` and compatible (business) servers.
+* For now it has limitation in uploading files up to 100MB.
+- [ ] **CloudFilePRovider** A wrapper around app's ubiquitous container to iCloud Drive in iOS 8+ API.
 - [ ] **SMBFileProvider** SMB2/3 introduced in 2006, which is a file and printer sharing protocol originated from Microsoft Windows and now is replacing AFP protocol on MacOS.
-I implemented data types and some basic functions but *main interface is not implemented yet!* SMB1/CIFS is depericated and very tricky to be implemented
+* Data types and some basic functions are implemented but *main interface is not implemented yet!*
+*  SMB1/CIFS is depericated and very tricky to be implemented
 - [ ] **FTPFileProvider** while deprecated in 1990s, it's still in use on some Web hosts.
 - [ ] **AmazonS3FileProvider**
+- [ ] **GoogleDriveFileProvider**

 ## Requirements